 If you wanted to say that the cat is on top the refrigerator, you would just use the regular indicative: “El gato está encima de la nevera”, however, if you wanted to say that the cat would prefer that you not put him on top of the refrigerator, you would use the subjunctive and say: “El gato desea que no lo pongas encima de la nevera”, where “pongas” is the present subjunctive form of “poner“.
 You’ll notice that the first verb is in the normal indicative mood, whereas it’s the second verb that’s in the subjunctive and that’s how it always is, which brings me to…

-There are three requirements that usually must be met for the subjunctive to be needed.
+There are three requirements that usually must be met for the Spanish subjunctive to be needed.
 These are not always necessary, they’re more like “characteristics that are present 95% of the time”, but as this is an introductory article for people who have never delved into the subjunctive before, that’s good enough for our purposes.
 They are:

-1. 2 different subjects
+1. Two different subjects

-2. a relative pronoun (“que”, “como”, “cual”, “donde”, or “quien”)
+2. A relative pronoun (“que”, “como”, “cual”, “donde”, or “quien”)

-3. 2 different verbs – the first will always be in the indicative and the second will always be in the subjunctive.
+3. Two different verbs – the first will always be in the indicative and the second will always be in the subjunctive.
 The first verb will signal that the second verb needs to be in the subjunctive by the very nature of that first verb and the context it’s used in (it expresses emotion, doubt, etc.).

-Thank you, SpanishDict, for this; this is a brilliant little system they came up with for figuring out when you need to use the subjunctive.
+Thank you, SpanishDict, for this; this is a brilliant little system they came up with for figuring out when you need to use the subjunctive in Spanish.
 Like I said above in the third requirement: the first verb, which is almost always in the indicative, will tell you if the second verb needs to be in the subjunctive or not.
 As you already know, you’re looking for verbs that express emotion, uncertainty, desire, etc. Well, there’s a nifty little acronym you can use to help you remember all of these with ease.
 All you have to do is remember to look for W.E.I.R.D.O. verbs:

 Wishes: This includes all wishes, wants, demands, desires, orders, expectations, and preferences.
-Examples include things like “Espero que me llame” which means “I hope that he calls me”, or “Todos quieren que vengas” which means “Everyone wants you to come.”
+Examples include things like “Espero que él me llame” which means “I hope that he calls me”, or “Todos quieren que vengas” which means “Everyone wants you to come.”

 (note: all subjunctive verbs in these example sentences are bolded)